paul-hammant/tbd/content/alternative-branching-models/index.md

 ### Github flow

-This is sooooo close to PR-centric Trunk Based Development.
+This is sooooo close to PR-centric Trunk-Based Development.
 Why?
 Because, it is a branching model that has individual developers active concurrently in more than one (short-lived) branch (or fork).
 Or developer pairs, rather than individuals.